How I became “glue”

 Competitors eventually caught up and prices/profitability declined, but I learned not to under-price, and the importance of using higher prices as a signal of value.
 This has held true for me working independently.
 I was never more in demand than when I raised my rates.

 My further success in that job was short-lived.
 It’s tough to come back to the “standard progression” when you’ve gone off in a completely different direction for 2-3 years.
-I had spent my time working on very messy problems of very high importance, but where rigorous engineering failed or just wasn’t applicable.
+By any standard, my first few years of work were… bizarre.
+I had spent my time working on very messy problems of very high importance, but where rigorous engineering was rarely the key to success.
 I loved every minute of it, but it came back to haunt me when things slowed down, and the focus moved to incremental efficiencies in existing products and refactoring code.
 That is to say, work that required the skills I had mostly not developed while doing other things.

 https://t.co/IBQoe0TqdU